Individual Website Project Description

 File and Folder Naming

-- All files and folders adhere to the course naming conventions which include lowercase only, no spaces, and are meaningful (semantic).
+- All files and folders adhere to the course naming conventions.

 HTML Standards

-- Structure the pages with valid, standards-based HTML markup.
+- Structure the pages with valid, semantic HTML markup.
+This includes the proper use of header, nav, main, and footer elements.

 - Each page should meet the baseline development standards.